muquit/privategpt/markdowns/intro.md

-**privategpt** is an OpenSource Machine Learning (ML) based application to query your local documents in natural language using local large Language Models (LLM).
-It has a web ui and a cli for querying documents.
+**privategpt** is an OpenSource Machine Learning (ML) application that lets you query your local documents using natural language with Large Language Models (LLM) running through [ollama](https://ollama.com) locally or over network.
+Everything runs on your local machine or network so your documents stay private.
+It has both web and command-line interfaces that you can use to ask questions about your documents.

 The project is under heavy development, please try it out give us your feedback.
 Thanks.